wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Finality

-The Finality of a transaction is dependant on the blockchain properties.
+The Finality of a transaction is dependent on the blockchain properties.
 After a transaction is considered final, it can be assumed the state changes it caused won't be rolled back.

 ## Gateway